ukfires/probs-ISWC2021-example/_sources/datasources.md

 The data is organised according the [PRODCOM list](https://ec.europa.eu/eurostat/ramon/nomenclatures/index.cfm?TargetUrl=LST_NOM&StrGroupCode=CLASSIFIC&StrLanguageCode=EN&IntFamilyCode=&TxtSearch=prodcom&IntCurrentPage=1) classification system, and includes both physical production (e.g. by mass or by volume) and the economic value of the goods sold.

 To access this data, we [load the classification system into RDFox](https://github.com/ukfires/probs-ontology-example/blob/master/datasources/prodcom/load_data.rdfox#L1-L79) and [map it into RDF](https://github.com/ukfires/probs-ontology-example/blob/master/datasources/prodcom/map.dlog).
-This creates {term}`Object`s for every classification code item, named `PRODCOM Object from Code XXXXXXXX`.
+This creates `Object`s for every classification code item, named `PRODCOM Object from Code XXXXXXXX`.

-The data for each classification code is then [loaded similarly](https://github.com/ukfires/probs-ontology-example/blob/master/datasources/prodcom/load_data.rdfox#L81-L154) and [mapped](https://github.com/ukfires/probs-ontology-example/blob/master/datasources/prodcom/map.dlog) to create {term}`DirectObservation`s corresponding to each classification code.
+The data for each classification code is then [loaded similarly](https://github.com/ukfires/probs-ontology-example/blob/master/datasources/prodcom/load_data.rdfox#L81-L154) and [mapped](https://github.com/ukfires/probs-ontology-example/blob/master/datasources/prodcom/map.dlog) to create `DirectObservation`s corresponding to each classification code.

-See {doc}`query_results` for example query results showing how the raw data is retrieved as RDF.
+See {doc}`original_data_points` for example query results showing how the raw data is retrieved as RDF.

 ```{note}
 For illustrative purposes, two pieces of Prodcom data have been removed from the 2018 dataset (codes `08.12.11.90` and `08.12.12.10`, corresponding to "sand & gravel" in the later example).
 This is done firstly to simplify the number of inferred observations, and secondly to include an incomplete lower-bound observation in the results.